• Skip to primary navigation

 Roasted butternut squash with maple and cinnamon on a plate

-I adore the sweet, nutty flavor.
-Not to mention the warm color makes such a cozy addition to Thanksgiving and holiday tables.
+Butternut squash has a naturally sweet, nutty flavor.
+(Plus the warm color makes a cozy addition to Thanksgiving and holiday tables!)

 This simple side dish tosses buttery squash cubes in a sweet and easy maple glaze.
 Then roasts them to tender perfection.